 - non-ST-segment elevation myocardial infarction (NSTEMI), a type of heart attack

-Your doctor might use the TIMI risk score to help manage your condition and make decisions about your treatment.
+Your doctor might use the TIMI risk to help manage your condition and make decisions about your treatment.

 The TIMI risk score is calculated by taking seven factors into account.
 Some of these are determined by performing specialized heart tests or asking about a person’s medical history.